 Average Total Compensation

-Amazon's Leadership Principles are extremely important in the interview process.
-A significant portion of the interviews will focus on behavioral questions aligned with these principles, such as customer obsession, bias for action, and ownership.
-Be ready to provide stories and examples from your past experiences that highlight these values.
+Amazon’s Leadership Principles are extremely important in the interview process.
+Many interviews will focus on behavioral questions aligned with these principles, such as customer obsession, bias for action, and ownership.
+Be ready to provide stories and examples from your experiences that highlight these values.

 The journey to securing a Research Scientist position at Amazon is as rewarding as it is challenging.
-Candidates can expect a comprehensive interview process that spans multiple rounds, delving into both technical expertise and behavioral competencies, particularly Amazon's Leadership Principles.
-Prepare for insightful discussions on your past projects, detailed technical queries on machine learning algorithms, optimization problems, and more.
-Feedback is generally prompt, and the interviewers supportive, contributing to an overall fair experience.
 To boost your chances of success, ensure you practice common interview questions and scenarios you might encounter.

 If you want more insights about the company, check out our main Amazon Interview Guide, where we have covered many interview questions that could be asked.
 We’ve also created interview guides for other roles, such as software engineers and data analysts, where you can learn more about Amazon’s interview process for different positions.